thesolelane/solturio/SECURITY.md

 ### Smart Contract Interactions (Future)
 - All contract interactions will be audited
 - Users should verify transaction details before signing
-- Be cautious of phishing attempts mimicking Centurio
+- Be cautious of phishing attempts mimicking Solturio

 ### Database Security
 - All user data is encrypted at rest